CATEGORY > Customer Success Management

 A base salary-only model is prevalent in early-stage customer success teams, however, combining a base salary with bonuses helps promote teamwork.
 A performance-driven strategy might link bonuses to individual accomplishments, perfect for teams managing renewals and expansions.

-In this approach, CSMs are paid a base pay with a performance-based bonus.
-This could be based on customer retention, growth, or other key performance indicators.
-It incentivizes CSMs to achieve specific targets while also contributing to overall corporate performance.
+In this model, CSMs receive a fixed salary with an additional performance bonus.
+The bonus could be tied to metrics like customer retention, growth, or other KPIs.
+This model gives CSMs the motivation to hit specific targets while contributing to the company’s overall success.

-This structure combines a base income with a commission based on specified KPIs such as net retention, ARR growth, and upsells.
-It provides the greatest income opportunity for high-performing CSMs.
+This structure combines a fixed base salary with a commission based on fixed KPIs, such as net retention rate, ARR growth, and upsells.
+This model is highly effective and most earning potential for high-performing CSMs, making it attractive to those who thrive on performance-driven incentives.

 When it comes to designing commission plans for customer success, there are certain things you must take into account as discussed below.

-Be mindful of the various commission tiers based on performance levels.
-This helps you comprehend the income potential at each tier.
-Aim to continually exceed expectations to advance and maximize your profits.
+Be aware of how commission tiers are structured based on performance.
+This helps you understand the true potential for income at different performance levels.
+Aim to exceed expectations to move up the tiers and maximize your earning potential.

-CSMs must understand how their organization's commissions are structured.
-This includes understanding whether commissions are based on sales, renewals, or upsells.
-Understanding these facts allows CSMs to better align their efforts with company goals and maximize their earnings.
-A transparent structure promotes trust between CSMs and management.
+CSMs must understand how their company’s commission structure works.
+Is it based on sales, renewals, or upsells?
+Knowing this allows CSMs to align their efforts with company goals and optimize their earnings.
+A transparent structure builds trust between the CSMs and the organization.

 Many companies provide commission training and resources for efficient selling methods.
 CSMs should actively seek out chances to improve their skills and understanding.
 The more they understand the commission process, the more prepared they will be to navigate their obligations and maximize their profits.